wandyezj/wandyezj.github.io/writing/low-cost-living.md

 Adjusting to a healthier diet with less preprocessed, less prepackaged food, less meat, more beans, more vegetables, more fruits, more healthy homemade food is more nutritious

+## Process for Assessment

+Consistent Expenses
+Year, Month, Day

+Consider all expenses yearly as the base value.
+For expenses that span across years consider a yearly contribution via financing options (no required down payment) or over the expected lifetime of the product.

+Could break it down in terms of number of hours going towards each item.

+Think of all work in terms of hours and total wages produced from those hours.

+One Time Expenses